Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-y6PVnuMZu8w.md

 ### Transcript

-> fine, will there be any more major rebalances in the future, likely it completely comes down to, like the response or when we it's it's the designer guy who's gonna he's gonna figure that out but but you never know like if if the game isn't the way we intended then there's gonna be rebalances i i really can't say for sure that's his official title by the way designer guy designer guy yeah i can't remember his name yeah i can't remember
+> fine, will there be any more major rebalances in the future, likely it completely comes down to, like the response or when we it's it's the designer guy who's gonna he's gonna figure that out but but you never know like if if the game isn't the way we intended then there's gonna be rebalances- I really can't say for sure that's his official title by the way designer guy designer guy yeah I can't remember his name yeah I can't remember